lijie8778708/final-project1/README.md

    4. node index.js

-   5. cd ../client
+   5. Open Another Cmd

+   6. repeat step 2, enter client folder this time final-project1/client

-   6. npm install
+   7. npm install

-   7. node index.js
+   8. node index.js

 Both program should execute and you are able to type on client side and receive message from server side